Mercedes-Benz 9G-Tronic transmission: Key data

-Development and production
+↑ Differences in gear ratios have a measurable, direct impact on vehicle dynamics, performance, waste emissions as well as fuel mileage; 1 2 3 Forward gears only; 1 2 3rd generation of advanced automatic transmissions with a combined parallel and serially coupled gearset concept for more gears and improved economy, at Mercedes-Benz referred to as NAG 3 (New Automatic Gearbox Generation 3 · German: Neue Automatikgetriebe-Generation 3); ↑ Torque converter · German: Wandler or Drehmomentwandler; ↑ with hybrid drive components;

+History

 Development took place at the group's headquarters in Stuttgart-Untertuerkheim.
 Initially, the transmission was produced only at the Daimler plant not far away in Stuttgart-Hedelfingen.
 Since April 2016, the transmission has also been produced at Daimler's subsidiary Star Assembly in Sebeș, Romania.

+The transmission was used in the E 350 BlueTEC in 2013 for the first time, and successively replaced both the 7-speed 7G-Tronic (PLUS) transmission and the 5-speed 5G-Tronic transmission.
+It includes versions for a maximum input torque of 1,000 Nm.
+The GLE Coupé (C 292) was the first model series to be launched with the 9G-Tronic transmission from the very beginning.
+The 9G-Tronic was already available as standard in all models (except AMG) at the time of the market launch.

+After the 5G- and 7G-Tronic, this is the 3rd generation of modern automatic transmissions, internally identified as NAG 3 (New Automatic Gearbox Generation 3).

 Licensing to Jatco Ltd

 In 2019, the Jatco Ltd, based in Fuji, Shizuoka, Japan, started licensed production for use in Nissan and Infiniti vehicles.
 In this version, input torque is limited to 700 Nm, allowing each of the gearsets 1, 2, and 4 to use only three planetary gears.
-Slightly modified gear dimensions give it a span of just under 9.1:1.
+(Note: see cutaway model Figure 4 - p.
+72) Slightly modified gear dimensions give it a span of just under 9.1:1.